kapouer/window-page/README.md

 ### Tools

+* Page.createDoc(str)
+  returns an HTML document from a string.

 * Page.parse(url)
   parses a url into pathname, query object, hash; and protocol, hostname, port if not the same domain as the document.